 In September, South Korea openly requested more cooperation between countries worldwide in the regulation of cryptocurrencies and ICOs.
 In making known his country’s bid for more cooperation, Seok-Hun, the head of the South Korea’s Financial Supervisory Service (FSS) said, “For new risks involving cryptocurrencies and ICOs, we must calm overheated speculation and crack down on illegal activities and improve transparency.”

-On June 29, 2018, the FATF issued a statement that it remains concerned by the failure of the Democratic People’s Republic of Korea (DPRK) to address the significant deficiencies in its AML/CFT regimes and the serious threats they pose to the integrity of the international financial system.
+On June 29, 2018, the FATF issued a statement that it remains concerned by the failure of the Democratic People’s Republic of Korea (DPRK) to In a cryptocurrency context, an address is a cryptographic k...
+More the significant deficiencies in its AML/CFT regimes and the serious threats they pose to the integrity of the international financial system.
 “The FATF urges the DPRK to immediately and meaningfully address its AML/CFT deficiencies.
 Further, the FATF has serious concerns with the threat posed by the DPRK’s illicit activities related to the proliferation of weapons of mass destruction (WMDs) and its financing,” said the agency.